-I’m a startup founder and technology executive based in Seattle, Portland, and Stockholm.
+I’m a startup founder and technology executive based out of Nashville, Portland, and Stockholm.
 I'm a lot of other things too, but no one's asking about those :)

 The case blew wide open at age 33 when I realized that the “Where are you from?” dropdown I had struggled to fill in my entire life wasn’t a single-select, but rather a multi-select.